 Bonds won’t get you out of paying for damages.
 Instead, they work more like a loan that you must repay with interest to settle claims for any accidents that you cause.
 When you buy car insurance, it is usually attached to a specific car.

 For instance, you can lend your car to your neighbor, and your auto insurance will still cover a licensed driver who has your permission to drive.
 If the other driver lives in your household, they do need to be covered under your policy, so this doesn’t apply.
 These bonds follow the driver so you can use them for any car that you plan to drive.

 You Take A Gamble When You Don’t Have Auto Insurance

 Any time that you drive without auto insurance coverage, you take a pretty large risk.
 If your state allows you to have a car insurance alternative or not, you will still be responsible for the damages.
 Also, your auto insurance company will even help defend you in case another party claims that they had more damages than they really did.

 In states that do require auto insurance, you may need proof of coverage to renew your registration and license, and you will certainly need it if you’re involved in any kind of accident.
 Most drivers do choose to purchase liability insurance for peace of mind and to demonstrate financial responsibility.

 The Future of No Mandatory Car Insurance

-Currently, there is no serious movement to change the laws in Mississippi, New Hampshire, or Virginia when it comes to making car insurance mandatory.
-Conversely, there does not appear to be any widespread movement to remove the necessary requirements for car insurance in the other 47 states and District of Columbia.
+Currently, there is no serious movement to change the laws in New Hampshire and Virginia when it comes to making car insurance mandatory.
+Conversely, there does not appear to be any widespread movement to remove the necessary requirements for car insurance in the other states and District of Columbia.